aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 ![Jenkins Module Architecture](../../media/Images/jenkins-module-architecture.png)

 ## Prerequisites
-There are two prerequisites to the deployment of Jenkins which are not directly provided in the module.
-The first is a public certificate used by the Jenkins ALB for SSL termination.
-The second is an AWS Secrets Manager secret which we use to store the private key Jenkins will use to communicate with its Agents over SSH.
+There are a few prerequisites to the deployment of Jenkins which are not directly provided in the module.
+The first is a public certificate used by the Jenkins ALB for SSL termination, instructions are included for provisioning the certificates using the AWS Certificates Manager (ACM) but certificates created else where can also be uploaded into the service for later use.
+The second is an AWS Secrets Manager secret which is used to store sensitive information, such as SSH keys, which can then be made available to Jenkins through a Plugin.

-### Create Public Certificate
+### Create a Public Certificate

-??? note "How to Create a Public Certificate Using Amazon Route 53"
+??? note "How to Create a Public Certificate Using Amazon Certificate Manager"

     1. Sign in to the AWS Management Console and open the Amazon Certificate Manager (ACM) [console](https://console.aws.amazon.com/acm/home) and choose Request a certificate.